 Rethink Runoff Stream Team

 We are proud to manage an effort called Rethink Runoff Stream Team that engages citizens across nine cities and towns in watershed stewardship and promotes stormwater action.
 Residents of Burlington, South Burlington, Colchester, Essex, Essex Junction, Winooski, Williston, Milton and Shelburne are all invited to participate in place-specific and hands-on programming to reduce the harmful effects of stormwater.
 This regional effort includes opportunities for residents to Adopt-a-Rain Garden, test water quality in an impaired stream, participate in stream cleanups, and help in restoration efforts by planting trees.
 We love to meet new people and hope to see you out in the community at farmer’s markets, fairs, and events.
-Find out more on the Stream Team website and ‘like’ us on facebook for the latest updates and a schedule of happenings in your area.

 We involve school-aged students in addressing stormwater on their school grounds through project development, implementation, and education and outreach.
 Since schools contain large impervious areas, with vast parking lots and roof surfaces, their properties can impact surrounding water-bodies.
 We also partner with local not-for-profits, organizations and agencies to offer a variety of educational options for teachers.